 –What is a ‘Structured Educational Activity?
 Educational activities in which at least 75 percent of an activity’s content and instructional time must be devoted to Health, Safety, and Welfare Subjects related to the practice of architecture, including courses of study or other activities under the areas identified as Health, Safety and Welfare Subjects and provided by qualified individuals or organizations, whether delivered by direct contact or distance learning methods.

 – How many contact hours must be obtained?
-12 contact hours in the areas of health, safety and welfare must be obtained to renew the license (a contact hour is a minimum of 50 minutes).
+12 contact hours in the areas of health, safety and welfare must be obtained to renew the license or registration (a contact hour is a minimum of 50 minutes).

 – When must the contact hours be obtained?
 Contact hours must be obtained during the calendar year.
 A calendar year is January to December.

-If you do not have the required CE to renew your license will be renewed provisionally and you will be placed on probation and given until December 31 to obtain the delinquent CE.
+If you do not have the required CE to renew your license will be renewed provisionally and you will be placed on probation and given until December 31 of that calendar year to obtain the delinquent CE.
 If you do not have the required CE and renew late, after the CE calendar year has ended, you will not be allowed to renew until the delinquent CE is obtained.
 It is in your best interest to obtain the CE and renew in a timely manner.

 – May I carry over hours from one year to the next?
 No. Carry over is not allowed.